LGBTQIA+ Massage Therapy | Equality, Diversity, and Inclusivity

 © Image by Depositphotos

-Individuals wo identify with the LGBTQIA+ community (or alternatively LGBTQ+ or LGBT+) want and need massage therapy just like anyone else.
-Nevertheless, it can be quite an ordeal for transgender and gender nonconforming clients or for clients with a non-traditional sexual orientation to find the right massage therapist or practitioner, that is, one that works LGBTQIA+ inclusive and/or LGBTQIA+ Friendly as it’s often called.
+Individuals who identify with the LGBTQIA+ community (or alternatively LGBTQ+ or LGBT+) want and need massage therapy just like anyone else.
+Nevertheless, it can be quite an ordeal for transgender and gender diverse clients or for clients with a non-traditional sexual orientation to find the right bodywork or massage therapist or practitioner, that is, one that works LGBTQIA+ inclusive or LGBTQIA+ friendly as it’s often called.

 Body De-Armoring | Book